squashql/squashql/QUERY.md

 Note: the concepts of measure and columnSet are detailed below.

 Selects columns from the table to be displayed and the measures to compute.
-Note that the columns and columnSets added to select are automatically injected to the groupBy clause of the query: aggregated results are then grouped by the columns and columnSets indicated.
+Note that the **columns and columnSets added to `select` are automatically injected to the groupBy clause of the query** to avoid repetitive and verbose code.
+Aggregated results are then grouped by the columns and columnSets indicated.

 ```typescript
 import {